GlitchyCrafting/SICTC-Vim-Tutorial/Tutorial/01_Basic_Keybindings.md

 Vim is a mode-based editor, this means you have different modes that allow you to do different things.
 When you open Vim, you always[^1] start in Normal Mode.

+[^1]: There is a startup option that changes the behavior to be Insert Mode
+    focused.

 Here are the other modes and common ways to get to them from Normal Mode:
 - Insert:
     - This is how you type in text